 According to the USDA’s dietary guidelines, alcohol consumption is perfectly fine in moderation.
-Moderation is defined as up to one drink per day for women and up to two drinks per day for men.
-(This, of course, does not apply to pregnant women, people under twenty-one, people with Alcohol Use Disorder, or those on medication that adversely interacts with alcohol - those groups should not consume alcohol at all.)
+Defined, moderation is up to one drink per day for women and up to two drinks per day for men.
+Of course, this definition does not apply to pregnant women, people under 21-years old, people with Alcohol Use Disorder, or those on medication that adversely interacts with alcohol.
 While some studies suggest that people who drink moderately have longer lifespans, follow-up studies could not confirm this benefit.

 The CDC cites several studies as they warn about the many risks of drinking more than a moderate amount of alcohol as defined by the USDA.
-Heavy drinking and binge drinking can lead to an increased chance of high blood pressure, heart disease, stroke, liver disease, a variety of cancers, learning and memory problems, depression, anxiety, and alcoholism, among other physical and social problems.
-Research shows that the damage of alcohol abuse extends to the endocrine system.
-All excellent reasons to make sure you only consume alcohol in moderation if you choose to drink.
+Heavy drinking and binge drinking can lead to an increased chance of high blood pressure, heart disease, stroke, liver disease, a variety of cancers, learning and memory problems, depression, anxiety, and alcoholism, among other physical and social issues.
+Research shows that the damage of alcohol use may extend to the endocrine system.

-Different studies have found varying results related to alcohol consumption and thyroid cancer, but there is reason to believe that heavy, long-term alcohol consumption leads to an increased risk.
-One of the largest studies of this issue to date found that people who had been drinking for over 30 years, and those who drank larger quantities of alcohol, were more likely to develop differentiated thyroid cancer (DTC).
+Different studies have found varying results related to alcohol consumption and thyroid cancer.
+Still, there is reason to believe that heavy, long-term alcohol consumption leads to an increased risk.
+One of the most extensive studies of this issue to date found that people who had been drinking for over 30 years and drank more copious amounts of alcohol were more likely to develop differentiated thyroid cancer (DTC).

 Similarly to thyroid cancer, alcohol consumption has a protective effect against autoimmune hypothyroidism.
-This protective effect is independent of the alcohol type, and is seen regardless of a person’s sex.
+This protective effect is independent of the alcohol type and regardless of a person’s sex.

-Long-term alcohol consumption and alcohol dependency have been shown to lower TSH, which is often high in hypothyroidism patients.
-Let us be clear: this does not mean alcohol is a treatment for hypothyroidism!
-The same study found that long-term alcohol consumption and alcohol dependency also lower thyroxine (T4), a thyroid hormone that is generally low in hypothyroidism patients.
+Long-term alcohol consumption and alcohol dependency may lower TSH, which is often high in hypothyroidism patients.
+Though, let us be clear: alcohol is a treatment for hypothyroidism!
+The same study found that long-term alcohol consumption and alcohol dependency also lower thyroxine (T4).
+This thyroid hormone is generally low in hypothyroidism patients.

 The connection between alcohol use disorder, mood disorders, and thyroid disorders are uncertain.
-What is clear is that there is a definite connection and most likely, all of those factors affect each other.
-If you have a thyroid condition and find that alcohol affects your mood or symptoms, or notice that you experience alcohol cravings, consider abstaining from alcohol altogether to be on the safe side and best manage your illness.
+Clearly, there is a definite connection, and most likely, all of those factors affect each other.
+If you have a thyroid condition and find that alcohol affects your mood, symptoms, or cravings, consider abstaining from alcohol to manage your condition best.